docpad-archive/documentation/Extending.md

 What this does is receives our BasePlugin from DocPad, and returns the `YourPlugin` class.
 Of course you should change the your plugin references to whatever your plugin is actually called.

-The BasePlugin is important as it provides all the tucked away magic for our plugins.
-[You can take a look inside the base plugin here](https://github.com/bevry/docpad/blob/master/lib/base-plugin.coffee) - a good way to discover what events are at your disposal.
+The [BasePlugin](https://github.com/bevry/docpad/blob/master/lib/base-plugin.coffee) is important as it provides some of the tucked away magic for out plugins.
+But what is event more important, is the plugin events that your plugin will hook into to provide it's functionality.
+[You can discover the plugin events available to you by visiting the Plugin Events wiki page here.](https://github.com/bevry/docpad/wiki/Plugin-Events)

 ### plugins/yourPlugin/package.json